 - Dust blower bulb

-This handcrafted bamboo light box features uniform diffusion with a blindingly bright (2600 Lumens) LED light array for faster capture and a high color rendering (CRI value is as 94+) for accurate color.
-The brightness control allows you to view and capture your film in any environment.
+This handcrafted bamboo light box features uniform diffusion with a blindingly bright (2800 Lumens) LED light array for faster capture, and a high color rendering (CRI 96+ / TLCI 99) for accurate color.
+The ability to toggle between 3 brightness levels allows you to view and capture your film in any environment.
 The brilliant illumination allows you to set your aperture is f/8 - f/11 at faster shutter speeds, which gives you the best resolution with minimum chance of camera shake.
 These precise and sturdy multi-format film holders, made with 5 axis CNC machines, will hold mounted slides or cut film flat for scanning.
 Also compatible with roll film carriers such as Negative Supply Film Carrier Mk1 and 120 Film Carrier, and film holders up to 4x5".

 Negative Supply film carriers sold separately

 - 96+ CRI / 99+TLCI for high color accuracy